Corxrew/Image_Defogging_Project/README.md

 # Image-Defogging
-Image Defogging model using CNN
+Image Defogging model using CNN (Part of project)

 # Abstract
 I have implemented a daytime image dehazing method that finds the transmittance at each patch (and